cduruk/cduruk.github.com/_drafts/2012-08-01-Snapguide-shortener.md

 `http://snp.gd/xfoobar` instead of just `http://snp.gd/foobar`.
 We use that extra character to encode the data we need to track the share.

-There are of course couple layers that interact here but there's very little magic; just using the tools and standards the way they were intended to be used.
+There are of course couple layers that work in unison but there is very little if any magic involved.

-When a `http://snp.gd/xfoobar` request comes into our servers; our nginx proxies rewrite the URL to be `http://snp.gd/short/foobar` and forward it to our Pyramid application; which has the following route configuration:
+When a request like `http://snp.gd/xfoobar` comes into our servers; the first thing our nginx proxies do is rewrite it to be of the form `http://snp.gd/short/xfoobar` and then pass it on to our Pyramid application.

-    # Pyramid configuration.
+We add the `/short` as a path so that our Pyramid app can match that URL unambigiously via the following route:

     conf.add_route('guide.short', '/short/{key}')

-In our view callable (which are known as actions in the Rails world), we parse out the `key`; the first character is the share tracking code while the rest is the hash that maps to a certain guide.
+In our view callable (Pyramid equivalent of Rails actions), we parse this `key`; the first character is the share tracking code while the rest is the hash that maps to a certain guide.

     @view.view_config(route_name='guide.short')